Vibha-Bhalerao/mech-in-practice/index.md

-title: *Mech In Practice*.
+:title: *Mech In Practice*.
 Exploration of how daily life mechanisms work.

 Contents here.